 Later, I had the chance to meet Doug Casey when he visited Beirut.
-That meeting would eventually lead me to join Casey Research, where I remain happily to this day.
+That meeting (about seven years ago) would eventually lead me to join Casey Research, where I remain happily to this day.

 Living in Lebanon was like an advanced training course in Middle East and global geopolitics.
 The country is an unnatural and dysfunctional state that houses a living encyclopedia of religions and ethnicities.

 Unfortunately for the Lebanese, outsiders have used the country as a soccer field, where regional and global powers play out their rivalries and keep score by the body count.
 Everyone has his favored group in Lebanon.